XinWang-HNU/k2abc/README.md

 % Here we use 0-mean Gaussian proposal with variance 8. op.proposal_dist = @(n)randn(1, n)*sqrt(8);

-% Likelihood function handle. func : (theta, n) -> (d'' x n) where theta is one
-% drawn latent vector and n is the number of samples to draw. op.likelihood_func = likelihood_func;
+op.likelihood_func = likelihood_func;

 % List of ABC tolerances.
 Will try all of them one by one.